kb-dk/newspaper-bitrepository-ingester/README.md

 system.
 The ingester acts as a bit repository put client.

-It is also the responsibility of the ingester to register the batch as 'force-online', thereby preventing the processing pillar from moving the files contained in a batch to tape.
+It is also the responsibility of the ingester to register the batch as 'force-online', thereby preventing the offline pillar from moving the files contained in a batch to tape.
 It is the responsibility of the QA process to release the batch for offline storage, when the batch has been approved.